rodriguezcappsec/rodriguezcappsec/README.md

   <img src="https://media.giphy.com/media/21PeokB8uIQvjIhVO5/giphy.gif" width="400px">
  </p>

 Hello there!
-My name is Luis Rodriguez, bornt in the :dominican_republic: and I am a Software Developer / Software Test Engineer (SDET).
+My name is Luis Rodriguez, bornt in the DR and I am a Software Developer / Software Test Engineer (SDET).

 I also have an enthusiasm for Web Exploitation and Reverse Engineering.